mapcrafter/mapcrafter/docs/installation.rst

     sudo make install

-If you get an error concerning ``libmapcraftercore.so`` not found you have to run ``ldconfig`` (as root).
+If you get an error concerning ``libmapcraftercore.so`` not found, you have to run ``ldconfig`` (as root).

-Make sure that you still have to install the texture files needed for Mapcrafter.
+Don't forget that you still have to install the texture files needed for Mapcrafter.
+If you install the texture files to ``src/data/textures``, they will be copied to a path Mapcrafter will automatically detect when installing Mapcrafter with ``make install``.

 Mac OS X
 ========

-Currently there is no pre built packages available for Mac OS X but building it is relatively simple.
+Currently there are no pre built packages available for Mac OS X but building it is relatively simple.

 Prerequisites: